North Korea lacks capacity to hit U.S. with accuracy: U.S. general

 Pyongyang’s state media said the test successfully verified the atmospheric re-entry of the warhead, which experts say may be able to reach the U.S. state of Alaska.

-"What the experts tell me is that the North Koreans have yet to demonstrate the capacity to do the guidance and control that would be required," Selva, the second highest-ranking U.S. military official, added.
+“What the experts tell me is that the North Koreans have yet to demonstrate the capacity to do the guidance and control that would be required,” said Selva, the second highest-ranking U.S. military official.

 South Korea’s intelligence agency also does not believe North Korea has secured re-entry capabilities for its ICBM program.